mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 % of Hull 5% 8% 11% 14% 17% 20% 23% 26% 29% 32%
 Time Increment Seconds Minutes Hours Days Weeks Months Years Decades Centuries Millennia

-sized beam lasers that are stabilised by a neutron flow for greater stability – this greatly enhances their damage potential.

 SOLAR PULSE GENERATOR